fastruby/audit/README.md

 # Audit

-Audit is a microsite created by [FastRuby](https://www.fastruby.io/).
-It allows users to check for vulnerabilities on their Gemfiles in an efficient and secure manner.
+Audit is a Rails application that allows users to check for vulnerabilities in their Gemfiles in an efficient and secure manner.

 You can see it working in https://audit.fastruby.io